zulip/zulip/docs/production/security-model.md

   - Administrators can change the ownership of a bot.
-If a bot is subscribed to a private channel, then an administrator can indirectly get access to channel messages by taking control of the bot, though the access will be limited to what the bot can do.
-(E.g. incoming webhook bots cannot read messages.)
+If a bot is subscribed to a private channel, then an administrator can indirectly get access to channel messages by taking control of the bot, though the access will be limited to what the bot can do. (e.g., incoming webhook bots cannot read messages.)

 - Every Zulip user has an API key, available on the settings page.